-Have you ever put off answering or propounding interrogatories – or doing that research – or preparing the Trial Notebook – or anything that’s been sitting on your desk?
+Have you ever put off answering or propounding interrogatories – or doing that legal research – or preparing that Trial Notebook – or anything else that’s been sitting on your desk?

 How often have you sought out ways to increase your productivity without substantially increasing the costs of providing efficient and expedient services to your clients?

 The additional assistance you have been seeking is available through the legal support services described in this website.
 These services are provided on an “as-needed” basis, thus enabling you to expand your practice in a cost-efficient manner.